Special Interest Groups

 This Special Interest Group offers the opportunity for clinicians involved in coordinating and delivering education to midwifery & medical staff in maternity services to network with one another.
 Issues currently of interest include:

-This Special Interest Group provides an opportunity for Nursing & Midwifery Executives to discuss challenges and initiatives within their services.
+This Special Interest Group provides an opportunity for Nursing & Midwifery Directors to discuss challenges and initiatives within their services.
 Topics currentlly being discussed include:

 This Special Interest Group focuses predominantly on the Birth Suite environment and is focused on sharing best practice within this context.
 Some of the topics which are currently being discussed include: